piskareviv/blog_aux_ntt_1/text/main.md

 During each recursive call exactly one `aux_transform` is performed, and it is performed on a half of subarray of the parent node.
 Previous order executed `aux_transform` first by depth in the tree, then by order from left to right.
-Now we do it in recursive order.
+Now we want to do it in recursive order.

 <img src="./images/call_tree.svg">